Passive Market Impact: A Point Process Approach

+Similarly to Proposition \ref{prop:convergence:LOB}, we the processes $\wb q^{a}, \wb L^{a}$ and $ \wb C^{a}$ can be defined on the whole half-line $[0, \infty)$ with the same expressions.
+Moreover, $\wb q^{a}$ is differentiable with derivative

-\begin{cor} The behaviour of the limiting order book in the presence of the metaorder is deterministic conditional to the market volatility.
-When $\lambda^L - \lambda^C$ is an affine function, say $\lambda^L(x) - \lambda^C(x) = c x + d$ for all $x$, the ordinary differential equation \ref{eq:ODE:qmi} can be solved explicitly and we have
+\begin{corollary} The behaviour of the limiting order book $\wb q^{a}$ in the presence of the metaorder is deterministic conditional on the market volatility.
+When $\lambda^L - \lambda^C$ is an affine function, say $\lambda^L(x) - \lambda^C(x) = c_\lambda x + d_\lambda$ for all $x$, the ordinary differential equation \eqref{eq:ODE:qmi} can be solved explicitly and we have